KatePaulauskas/trade-tracker/README.md

 ![Mobile Initial Accessibility Testp](media/lighthouse-mobile-initial.jpeg)

-In attempt to improve the Accessibility score on mobile the background color of the buttons to open 'Investment' and 'New Trade' sections was changed to improve the contrast between the text buttons background color.
+In attempt to improve the Accessibility score on mobile the background color of the buttons to open 'Investment' and 'New Trade' sections was changed to improve the contrast between the text on the buttons and their colors.

 As a result, Accessibility was improved and resulted in the score of 100: